sous-chefs/filesystem/README.md

 ## Atypical Behaviour Modifiers

+### `device_defer` Skip file system creation if the backing device does not exist.
+Defaults to false

 ### `force` Boolean (default: false)

 Set to true we unsafely create filesystems.
 If there is data it will be lost.
 Should not use this unless you are quite confident.